syedmba/fogs-of-kalengard/README.md

 Used to manage equipped items

+Constantly update terrain (monsters and player positions etc.)

 ### File Input and Output

 Files are used to load and save player Stats, Inventory, and Equipment

 Since fighting is perpetual a new terrain is generated upon loading of game

+As a penalty for resting from battle, all skill levels are reset to 1

 ### Program Codes in Multiple Files